Free Zone (Scientology): Alternative auditing practices

 Several alternatives to Dianetics were developed in the early years of the Free Zone.

 Synergetics is a self-help system developed by Art Coulter in 1954.
 American businessman, Don A. Purcell, Jr., joined Synergetics in 1954 after he had financially bailed out Hubbard and his Dianetics foundations and was later sued by Hubbard.
 In 1976, Coulter published Synergetics: An Adventure in Human Development; he later founded the Synergetic Society, which published a journal through 1996.

 Idenics is a personal counseling method not affiliated with any religion, that was developed by John Galusha beginning in 1987.
 Galusha researched for Hubbard during the 1950s, and was one of the founders of the first Church of Scientology in 1953.
 Galusha claimed that all personal issues can be addressed by thoroughly looking over the problem at hand, without judgment.
 The counselor asks a series of questions until the solution is considered found, by the client.
 Mike Goldstein, the owner of Idenics methodology and author of the book, Idenics: An Alternative to Therapy, claims that the method is as effective over the telephone as in person.

 The word "Scientology"

 Disagreement over the origins of the word Scientology has been used by Free Zone groups to contest Scientology's trademarks.
 A German book entitled Scientologie, Wissenschaft von der Beschaffenheit und der Tauglichkeit des Wissens was published in 1934 by Anastasius Nordenholz.
-The groups have argued that because Scientologie was not written by L. Ron Hubbard, the Church is unfairly monopolizing control over its practice.
-The trademark rights to the use of Dianetics and the E-meter (invented and created by Volney Mathison) was allowed to lapse into the public domain in 1976 by Hubbard.
+The groups have argued that because Scientologie was not written by L. Ron Hubbard, the Church has unfairly monopolized control over its practice.
+Freezoners claim that the trademark rights to the use of the terms "Dianetics" and "E-meter" (which was invented and created by Volney Mathison) were allowed to lapse into the public domain in 1976 by Hubbard.